boyter/boyter.org/content/posts/2017-02-12-setup-concourseci-2-6-0-nginx-signed-certificates-ubuntu-16-04.md

  proxy_redirect off;
  proxy_pass http://concourse_app_server;
  }
- }</pre>
+ }```

 The above nginx config defines an upstream concourse server running on port 8080.
 It then defines a server listening on port 80 that redirects all traffic to the same server on HTTPS.
 The last server config defines out site, sets up the keys and forwards everything to the upstream concourse server.

-We can now enable it,

-<pre>sudo ln -s /etc/nginx/sites-available/mydesireddomain.com /etc/nginx/sites-enabled/mydesireddomain.com
+We can now enable it,```sudo ln -s /etc/nginx/sites-available/mydesireddomain.com /etc/nginx/sites-enabled/mydesireddomain.com
  rm -f /etc/nginx/sites-available/default

-service nginx restart</pre>
+service nginx restart```

 We need to remove the default file above because nginx will not allow you to have two default servers.

 At this point everything should be working.
-You should now be able to connect to your concourse server like so,

-<pre>fly --target myciserver login --team-name myteamname --concourse-url https://MYIPADDRESSORDOAMIN --ca-cert ca.crt</pre>
+You should now be able to connect to your concourse server like so,```fly --target myciserver login --team-name myteamname --concourse-url https://MYIPADDRESSORDOAMIN --ca-cert ca.crt```

 Where the file ca.crt exists whereever you are running fly.
 Everything at this point should work and you can browse to your concourse server.